NOTE: Libreboot standardises on flashprog now, as of 27 January 2024, which is a fork of flashrom.

 sudo service network-manager restart

-On Parabola, you can try:
+On systemd-based distros, you might try:

 sudo systemctl restart network-manager